 If you’re a little more adventurous you can try windsurfing and/or kiteboarding.
 All you need is a love for the water and the Bay of Trujillo is very warm and welcoming.

 Trujillo Historical Tour

+This amazing tour of historical Trujillo will be lead by our local historian, Jon Thompson, also known as English Jon.
 Trujillo is full of history being the first capital city of Honduras overlooking the Bay of Trujillo from Fortress Santa Barbara high above the sea.
 Trujillo hosted many foreign embassies which still stand today.
-Our historian, Jon Thompson, a character in his own right is extremely knowledgeable of the rich history not only of Trujillo but the surrounding area and all of Honduras.
+Jon Thompson, a character in his own right is extremely knowledgeable of the rich history of all of Honduras but especially Trujillo and the surrounding area.
 Jon can give you an incredible walking tour second to none pointing out all that is history.

 Santa Rosa de Aguan River Tour

-Jon Thompson “English Jon” can organize an incredible tour to Santa Rosa de Aguan.
+Our locally known historian and extremely knowledgeable guide, Jon Thompson, also known as “English Jon” can organize an incredible tour to Santa Rosa de Aguan.
 Santa Rosa de Aguan was split apart during Hurricane Mitch in 1998.
 The only access across the split to the other part of the village is to hire a water taxi to take you across.
 But first, you must take the taxi along the river to view nature at its finest with examples of turtles, birds, crocodiles, cayman and if you’re lucky, families of howler monkeys.
-It’s a great tour with a very knowledgeable guide.
-After the tour, you can stop at the village for a typical fresh fish, shrimp, or chicken lunch followed by drumming, singing and dancing by the Guarifuna locals.
-An experience not to be missed.
+After the tour, we arrange a stop at a typical restaurant in the village for a typico fresh fish, shrimp, or chicken lunch followed by drumming, singing and dancing by the Guarifuna locals.
+One of the most memorable experiences of the Trujillo area.